-Natalie Oliveri Music Therapy is a leader in music therapy via Telehealth in South Australia and has provided online music therapy sessions since early 2018 to ensure rural and remote families can access Music Therapy in areas where no registered Music Therapists are available.
-Through experience, I have successfully developed strategies to facilitate music therapy sessions for children on the autism spectrum and adults.
+Natalie Oliveri Music Therapy is a leader in music therapy via Telehealth in Adelaide and has provided online music therapy sessions since early 2018 to ensure rural and remote families can access Music Therapy in areas where no registered Music Therapists are available.

 There is abundant research and growing evidence demonstrating that therapy delivered online can be just as effective as face to face delivery.
 I see it as a viable option and hope it can assist you to access meaningful therapy.

 Telehealth is health provided via online or virtual means.
 This is sometimes referred to as teletherapy or telepractice.
 Essentially, instead of your music therapist visiting you in home or at the clinic, they visit you via your electronic device such as an iPad, phone or computer.

 Some health users are in remote or regional locations and require alternative means of communication or consultancy to bridge the gap.
 Telehealth can connect specialists to the people wanting to access services.
 Telehealth has been used successfully in other music therapy contexts in the past with good success.

 As of March 2020, Telehealth was necessary to comply with social distancing and Government regulations in line with the COVID-19 pandemic.
 Natalie Oliveri Music Therapy broadened Telehealth services to continue to provide services during this time.